Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Can is disable the OBSDB-Traffic-Monitor?

 No. The settings can be found in Policy Studio Server Settings --> Monitoring --> Traffic Monitor.
 Please make sure that the "Traffic Monitor" is enabled, otherwise the policy execution path will not appear in the Traffic-Monitor.
-If you only use the [protocols supported](#which-protocols-are-supported) by the Elastic solution, you can gladly reduce the size of the OBSDB is you like, since the data comes from the Elasticsearch database.
+If you only use the [protocols supported](#which-protocols-are-supported) by the Elastic solution, you can gladly reduce the size of the OBSDB if you like, since the data comes from the Elasticsearch database.

 ## Known issues
 N/A